Do you want to speed up Magento?

 as taken from Gtmetrix.

-12. Prioritize Above-the-Fold Content
+12. Focus on Above-the-Fold Content

 Above-the-fold content is the part of a page that you see before you scroll down.
-It is also called visible content.
+It is also called the visible content.

 Prioritize visible content – load and display it as quickly as possible.